Self-Help for Health Anxiety

-A little bit of concern about our health is normal, and even healthy!
-For some people though, preoccupation with their health can take over their life and cause significant distress.
-People with health anxiety are preoccupied with having or acquiring a serious illness.
-They frequently seek reassurance about their health but fail to feel reassured.
+A little bit of concern about your health is normal, and even healthy!
+If you have health anxiety, worries about your health can take over your life and cause you a lot of distress.
 It is thought that between 1 and 10 people out of every 100 will experience health anxiety every year .
-Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) are effective psychological treatments for health anxiety [2, 3].
+Fortunately, Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) are both effective psychological treatments for health anxiety [2, 3].

 What is it like to have health anxiety?

 When you have health anxiety, concern about your health seriously affects your life, getting in the way of important relationships or things that you enjoy.
 Samantha’s story illustrates what health anxiety can feel like.

 Samantha’s fear that she would have a stroke

 I was in my early twenties and had a job as a kitchen worker when I developed a condition called pulsatile tinnitus, which meant that I could hear blood ‘whooshing’ in a vein in my ear.
 I used to worry that this sound meant I was about to have a stroke and die.
 I was really frightened, so I paid a lot of attention to it and tried not to make it worse.
 I didn’t exercise or do anything to raise my heart rate because it made the sound louder, and I refused to travel more than a few miles from the local hospital, preferring to stay with my boyfriend or parents in case I needed medical help.
 I did ask doctors about it, but after a lot of tests – and lots of my own research on the Internet – I felt they didn’t understand how serious the risk was.
 I tried a lot of other therapies like acupuncture and homeopathy, but nothing seemed to help very much.

 Do you struggle with health anxiety?